Assistant Professor

 @inproceedings{MVrigkas_ICASSP11, author = {Michalis Vrigkas and Christophoros Nikou and Lisimachos P. Kondi}, title = {On the improvement of image registration for high accuracy super-resolution}, booktitle = {Proc.
 IEEE International Conference on Acoustics, Speech and Signal Processing}, year = {2011}, pages = {981--984}, address = {Prague, Czech Republic}, month = {May} }

 I am actively involved in learning efficient and discriminative image representations and provide solutions to challenging real-world problems.
 My research is focused on Computer Vision, Image and Video Processing, Machine Learning, and Augmented Reality.
 Special areas of research such as Biometrics, Medical Image Analysis, and Predictive Analytics for heart attack prediction have also attracted my interest.
-As a Postdoctoral Fellow at the University of Houston, my research was focused on challenging tasks with a significant societal impact and is related to developing machine learning algorithms for medical and biometric applications.
+My research is focused on challenging tasks with a significant societal impact and is related to developing machine learning algorithms for real-world applications such as medical and biometric applications.

 Each of the application areas described above employs a range of computer vision tasks; more or less well-defined measurement or processing problems, which can be solved using a variety of methods.
 I approach these problems with methods from signal processing and applied mathematics.
 I have worked on several research projects and C/C++, MATLAB, and Python are the languages I prefer to use for code developing.